 Meatloaf is a delicious dish.
-It can be made with ground turkey for a lighter meal or you can make a rich meatloaf with ground beef and cheddar cheese for a classic comfort food much like a creamy mac and cheese!
+It can be made with ground turkey for a lighter meal, or you can make a rich meatloaf with ground beef and cheddar cheese for classic comfort food, much like creamy mac and cheese!
 Either way, your taste buds will enjoy it!!

 In my family, we enjoy a simple recipe made with ground beef, eggs, oatmeal (or breadcrumbs), and various seasonings served with a sweet and spicy brown sugar sauce on top!
 That’s it.
 Nothing fancy.